 “Once we were able to put some pressure on them, we were able to get some turnovers and get some baskets from our defense.
 That loosened things up for us.”

-The Celtics carried their momentum from the end of the first quarter into the second, opening the period on a 13-2 spurt to move out to a 25-10 lead.
+The Celtics carried their momentum from the end of the first quarter into the second, opening the period on a 13-2 run to move out to a 25-10 lead.
 Knight started the quarter with a long 3-pointer, then Healy scored six straight points.
-Knight followed with a driving basket and Anderson capped the run with a putback basket.
+Knight followed with a driving basket, and Anderson capped the run with a putback basket.

-On four different occasions in the fourth quarter, Providence built the lead to 28 points, but JCA was able to avoid the running clock.
+On four occasions in the fourth quarter, Providence built the lead to 28 points, but JCA was able to avoid the running clock that starts when a team takes a 30-point lead.
 In the final few minutes, Providence substituted liberally and even got some girls from the JV team into the game.

 “It was nice to see us have good balance.
 Molly had a big game, but then we had three with eight, one with seven and two with six.
 The girls all did a good job of finding who was open and making good passes.”